johannefranck/johannefranck.github.io/demographics.markdown

 The interactive plot reveals distinct differences in income support distribution across Copenhagen’s districts for the averaged period for the elections.
 The most notable difference between districts is the relative high share of residents receiving state pension in *Tårnby*, *Slots* and *Falkoner*.
 This aligns with the previously observed age distribution in these areas, where a higher proportion of older residents is concentrated. *Tårnby* also stands out with a relatively higher share of residents receiving early retirement benefits, further emphasizing its older demographic profile.
 In contrast, other areas seem to have a much other composition of residents as there are averagely less than 10% on the different pension supports in *Nørrebro*, *Vesterbro* and *Bispebjerg*.
 For these districts, unemployment benefits represent the highest relative share of support, suggesting a potentially younger and more economically vulnerable population.
 This pattern reinforces the narrative that people tend to move into areas with similar socioeconomic profiles, thereby maintaining existing support compositions.
 A noteworthy exclusion in the dataset is the SU (student support), which is not included in the current visualizations as it is not present in the data.
 Given the concentration of student populations in districts such as *Nørrebro* and *Vesterbro*, this omission may partially obscure the socioeconomic dynamics in these areas.

 Social assistance is perhaps the most debated type of income support and often leveraged by politicians, as public opinions on the topic are highly polarized (*Source: [Berlingske](https://www.berlingske.dk/politik/et-besoeg-hos-en-kontanthjaelpsmodtager-har-gjort-stort-indtryk-paa-las)*).
 From the plot, we can observe differences in the share of residents receiving social assistance across districts. *Bispebjerg* has the highest average share of residents receiving social assistance.
-However, further examination of support types over the years (see the explainer notebook) reveals that this is primarily driven by a spike in 2014, where approximately 8% of residents received social assistance.
+However, further examination of support types over the years reveals that this is primarily driven by a spike in 2014, where approximately 8% of residents received social assistance.
 By 2019, this figure had reduced to around 5% - still the highest among the districts.
 All districts, however, experienced a noticeable increase in social assistance in 2014, likely due to the lingering effects of the financial crisis, which led to increased unemployment.
 Additionally, governmental initiatives, such as the introduction of arbejdsmarkedsydelse (labour market allowance), aimed to reduce the state’s financial burden by encouraging employment and limiting the years during which citizens were eligible for benefits. (*Sources: [Avisen.dk and Ritzau](https://www.avisen.dk/staten-faar-lavere-regning-for-flere-paa-kontanthjae_322727.aspx)* and *[Danmarks Statistik](https://www.dst.dk/da/Statistik/nyheder-analyser-publ/nyt/NytHtml?cid=19305)*)

 <br>